SAFE MAINTENANCE PRACTICE- WORKING IN CONFINED SPACES

 Safety harness for confined spaces and Hazardous Areas

-This shall be used for hoisting the wearer in
+This shall be used for hoisting the wearer in a

 IF YOU LIKE THIS ARTICLE (CONFINED SPACE HAZARDS AND SAFETY) PLEASE SHARE TO YOUR SAFETY-PROFESSIONAL FRIENDS.